Click ship to open the Palmerston ship page

-Listed aboard was—Maria Gdanitz 54, Maria 21, Julianna 18 & Whilhelmina 15.
-They settled in Cumberland Street, Dunedin and at a time in the district of Pine Hill, overlooking the city.
-Marianna died 2 Jan 1897 aged 79 at her residence, 3 Frederick Street and is buried at the Southern Cemetery, Dunedin.
+Listed aboard were: Maria Gdanitz age 54, Maria 21, Julianna 18 and Whilhelmina 15.
+They settled in Cumberland Street in Dunedin and for a time in the district of Pine Hill, overlooking the city.
+Marianna died on 2 January 1897 aged 79 at her residence at 3 Frederick Street and is buried at the Southern Cemetery in Dunedin.